glcln/EPR-CorrectionAlgorithm/README.md

 ## Cluster with one single saturated strip

 The correction is based on charge reconstruction of the saturated strip using only neighbourhood knowledge.
-This algorithm only concerns one single saturated strip clusters with a size greater than 2.
+This algorithm only concerns clusters with a size greater than 2 and with a single saturated strip (~90% among the total amount of saturated clusters in muon simulations and data).

 Clusters are first classified in 5 differents families (role of `ClusterShape`):
-- If adjacent strips of the maximum are similar in size $\longrightarrow$ *Center*, these are the most common clusters (~80% in muon data).
+- If adjacent strips of the maximum are similar in size $\longrightarrow$ *Center*, these are the most common clusters with a single saturated strip (~80% in muon data).
 - If adjacent strips ratio differs by at least 10 % $\longrightarrow$ *Left* or *Right* (depends on the ratio), these are asymetric clusters with a charge barycenter not centered on the maximum.
 - If the maximum is at the edge of the cluster $\longrightarrow$ *FullLeft* or *FullRight*, these are the most asymetric clusters.